Welcome to ALEX - the ALgorithmic EXpert.

 ALEX applies sophisticated AI tools to a database of over 250,000 football match results to identify recurring underlying patterns of football 'behaviour'.
 She then looks at future matches, identifying the historic behaviour patterns that apply to these future matches.
 This gives her a unique insight into the likely outcomes of these future matches, allowing the identification of likely VALUE bets.

 Betting exclusively on VALUE bets is the scientific way to make a profit.
-Only outrageously unlucky people (the sort of people you wouldn't want to get on a plane with) will lose money if they bet only on VALUE bets.
+Only very unlucky people (the sort of people you wouldn't want to get on a plane with) will lose money if they bet consistently on VALUE bets.

 ALEX identifies these bets, and she makes a recommended stake size, with the objective of maximising profitability.